runfalk/synology-wireguard/README.rst

 them from here: https://sourceforge.net/projects/dsgpl/files/toolkit/DSM<DSM_VER>
 (e.g. https://sourceforge.net/projects/dsgpl/files/toolkit/DSM6.2)

 Testing the installation
 ------------------------
 After installing the package in your DSM, its time to test it.
 First, take a look here https://git.zx2c4.com/wireguard-tools and see which is the current version of wireguard.
 At the moment of writing this, its `1.0.20210424`
-Then download the wireguard tools and extract it
+On your NAS: Download the wireguard tools, extract them and then run the Wireguard-Test script using these commands:

 .. code-block:: bash